ncusi/PatchScope/README.md

 python -m pip install patchscope@git+ssh://git@github.com/ncusi/PatchScope.git#egg=main
 ```

-This does not install dependencies required to run the web app;
+The command above does not install dependencies required to run the web app;
 for this you need to install `[web]` optional dependency, for example with:
 ```commandline
 python -m pip install 'patchscope[web] @ git+https://github.com/ncusi/PatchScope#egg=main'